GPUOpen-Tools/radeon_gpu_profiler/docs/source/settings.rst

 This can be based off a combination of shader base address, depth buffer address, render target address and API PSO hash.

-**Sync event time windows:** Keep the Wavefront Occupancy and Event Timing panes in sync while browsing through different time ranges.
+**Sync event time windows:** Keep the Wavefront occupancy and Event timing panes in sync while browsing through different time ranges.

-**Processor boundness:** Specific to the Frame Summary and Profile Summary, this value will tell RGP at which point to consider an application as being GPU bound or CPU bound.
+**Processor boundness:** Specific to the Frame summary and Profile summary, this value will tell RGP at which point to consider an application as being GPU bound or CPU bound.

-**Wavefront occupancy detail:** Increase the visual quality of wavefronts in the Wavefront Occupancy pane.
+**Wavefront occupancy detail:** Increase the visual quality of wavefronts in the Wavefront occupancy pane.
 This allows users to see a more accurate representation of GPU occupancy at the expense of some profiler performance.